 I was the class clown; the kid who was always joking with his friends in the back of the classroom.
-And then adolescence hit.
-My voice dropped a few octaves and settled into a distinct rumbling baritone.
-So, I set out to making a living using my voice.
+Adolescence struck, and my voice dropped a few octaves and settled into a distinct rumbling baritone.
+So, I set out to make a living using my voice.

-I have been fortunate enough to make a living with my voice for the past 25 years.
+I have been fortunate enough to work as a broadcaster and journalist for the past 25 years.
 I got my first radio gig the summer after my freshman year of college.
-I have worked in eight broadcasting DMAs, as both an on-air radio talent and a radio/TV reporter and anchor.
+From there, I have worked in eight DMAs as both an on-air radio talent and a radio/TV reporter and anchor.

 I got my first voice over booking in 2002, portraying Frederick Douglas in an Oregon Public Broadcasting documentary.
-Since then, I have performed in numerous commercials, e-learning modules and other narration projects.
+Since then, I have performed in countless commercials, e-learning modules and narration projects.